-He’s a recent rescue and we are trying to get him into a calmer place both mentally and physically before we introduce him to the rest of the pack.
+He’s a recent rescue, and we are trying to get him into a calmer place both mentally and physically before introducing him to the rest of the pack.

-During the times I’m not in my office, I move him to the next room and close the door of my office.
+During the times I’m not in my office, I move him to the next room and close my office door.

 The “next room” is a large open space with hardwood floors and very tough pieces of carpet he has, to this point, not chewed up.

-Most of the time, this works fine but one time I forgot to close my door and came back to a shredded dog bed.
+This works fine most of the time, but one time I forgot to close my door and came back to a shredded dog bed.

-As I was cleaning it up, I was amused to see that Rudy, in spite of the mess he just made, elected to lay on the remains of the dog bed nonetheless and watch me with a “I didn’t do it” kind of look in the process.
+As I was cleaning it up, I was amused to see that Rudy, despite the mess he just made, elected to lay on the remains of the dog bed nonetheless and watch me with an “I didn’t do it” kind of look in the process.

-With Rudy in mind, as well as the rest of the pack who has been known to tear up a bed or two, we feel it’s time to take a look at indestructible dog beds.
+With Rudy in mind, as well as the rest of the pack, which has been known to tear up a bed or two, we feel it’s time to take a look at indestructible dog beds.
 They typically fall into two categories with names that are pretty much self-descriptive.

 Chew Proof Beds

-These beds are normally made of metal or PVC and for the most part material that is simply not chewable.
+These beds are normally made of metal or PVC and, for the most part, material that is not chewable.

-Often they sit on raised legs and have a (usually) ballistic material as a slung bed that is attached to the raised rails.
+They often sit on raised legs and have a (usually) ballistic material as a slung bed attached to the raised rails.

-Most of these that you buy will come with a guarantee but even the toughest of these are described “virtually indestructible” and if you dig deep enough, every product and every site will explain that short of building a dog bed out of steel or brick, nothing is actually 100% chew proof.
+Most of these that you buy will come with a guarantee.
+Still, even the toughest of these is described as “virtually indestructible”.
+If you dig deep enough, every product and every site will explain that short of building a dog bed out of steel or brick, nothing is actually 100% chew proof.